siyana-m/TemperatureConverter/README.md

 ## Running the Application

-When you run the application, you can give a value and it will output the temperature conversion from Fahrenheit to Celsius
+When you run the application, you can give a value and it will output the temperature conversion from Fahrenheit to Celsius.

 ## Contributing